-- financial resources for the purchase of teaching aides or training equipment (); and - setting up internship programs and learning-on-the-job trajectories (so that the labour market for young people becomes better and more easily accessible).
+- financial resources for the purchase of teaching aides or training equipment () to improve the quality of vocational education or to start a new vocational training course. - financial resources to make vocational education more accessible to the most disadvantaged young people; and - financial resources for setting up internship programs and learning-on-the-job trajectories (so that the labour market for young people becomes better and more easily accessible).

-The Foundation therefore wants to work more intensively with organisations that can play a role in this.
-Examples are the Tools To Work Foundation in Teteringen, the Vraag & Aanbod International Foundation in Alphen, the Tools 4 Change Foundation in Culemborg and the Gered Gereedschap Foundation in Amsterdam, that could provide the educational institutions with (second-hand) tools and machines.
+The Foundation therefore wants to collaborate intensively with organisations that can play a role in this, who could provide the educational institutions with (second-hand) tools and machines.